phyziyx/antilopay-node/README.md

 # Antilopay Node.js SDK

-A TypeScript first SDK is designed to be used in Node.js (or equivalent environments) for Antilopay payment processor.
+A TypeScript first SDK designed to be used in Node.js (or equivalent environments) for Antilopay payment processor.

 ## Installation